Distribution Options When Separating From Service

 - Transfer to an Annuity (Joint & Survivor) — You may elect to transfer up to 100% of the monies to an ICMA-RC annuity.
 Learn more about the ICMA-RC Income for Life Annuity Program (PDF).

-Requests for distributions from the Plan can be made online in the Withdrawals section of Manage My Account following Account Access login, through the Plan’s Information Line (800-392-0925), or through the local Plan office.
+Requests for distributions from the Plan can be made online in Account Access in the Withdraw Funds section under the My Account tab, through the Plan’s Information Line (800-392-0925), or through the local Plan office.
 Distribution choices and rules can be complicated.
-You are encouraged to talk with your tax advisor or financial planner before deciding how to take a distribution.
+You are encouraged to talk with your tax adviser or financial planner before deciding how to take a distribution.

 Note: Periodic payments of ten years or more are not eligible for rollover.